deepmodeling/dpgen/doc/troubleshooting/common-errors.md

 ## RuntimeError: find too many unsuccessfully terminated jobs.
 The ratio of failed jobs is larger than ratio_failure.
 You can set a high value for ratio_failure or check if there is something wrong with your input files.

+## ValueError: Cannot load file containing picked data when allow_picked=False
+Please make sure that there is no excess file where you run DP-GEN.